Donkere-vader/pygui/README.md

 ## Usage

 ### Project structure
-Create a *templates* folder in the run enviroment.
+Create a *templates* folder in the run environment.
 The *templates* folder should contain a *windows* and a *components* folder. like so:
 ```
 templates/